 The second-largest city in Bosnia after Sarajevo, Banja Luka is the perfect place to set up your base for a few nights to go for day trips around Bosnia.
 With more than 1,000 cafes and bars for just 200-thousand residents, Banja Luka is known around the world for its cafe culture.
 It is the kind of place that will make you want to simply sit back, relax and watch the world go by.

 There are plenty of things to do to keep those keen to pound the pavement entertained, like heading inside the Orthodox cathedral to gaze at its massive, dazzling chandelier, admiring the Ottoman architecture of the Ferhadija Mosque, and exploring the medieval Kastel Fortress, which stands strong on the riverbank.

 With a picturesque walled city, the Bosnia road trip continues.
 Jajce is home to a fascinating spectacle Pliva Waterfall that is incredibly nestled right in the middle of the town.

 The 17 meters high Pliva Waterfall could rival Niagara Falls as the torrent of water created from the confluence of two rivers hammered down into a turquoise blue pool with force.
 This phenomenon can only be experienced best by standing on the viewing platform, but be sure to keep those expensive cameras covered as the spray will absolutely soak you in water.

 Thanks to the nearby Pliva Lakes, Jajce also has plenty to offer in the outdoor adventure department.

-With lush green hills, plenty of campsites, and family-friendly activities and surroundings like serene, emerald-toned waters that are perfect for fishing, swimming, and boat rides, this place is a popular spot for a summer getaway.
+With lush green hills, plenty of campsites, family-friendly activities, and surroundings like serene, emerald-toned waters that are perfect for fishing, swimming, and boat rides, this place is a popular spot for a summer getaway.

 Don’t forget to check out the whimsical old wooden watermills, which were believed to be constructed during the middle ages and were originally used by local farmers.